 On top of this there were car accidents, truck accidents, a motorcycle accident.
 All with no doctors or hospitals, just Faye’s elixirs and ointments.
 Tara was also physically assaulted for years by a violent older brother.

 Westover tells this part of the story with grace and without judgement.
 Her childhood was without doubt unusual, but to her it was the only reality she knew.
-The community the Westovers lived in was Mormon and conservative and to Tara her father’s extreme views were merely a more devout extension of the Church’s teaching.
+The community the Westovers lived in was Mormon and conservative and to Tara her father’s extreme views were merely a more devout extension of the Church’s teaching, rather than a radical theology of his own.
 She internalized his worldview and didn’t doubt his righteousness.

 She also writes lovingly about the rural landscape of her childhood growing up on the slopes of Buck Peak.
 Her love of nature and respect for its power contributed to her sense of self-assurance and ability to persevere.

 She assumed that her fate was to be married in her teens and to settle down to a life just like her parents’, as some of her siblings had done.
-But her brother Tyler, who had managed to get accepted to Brigham Young University, a Mormon institution in Salt Lake City, encouraged her to study for the entrance exam.
+But her brother Tyler, who had managed to get accepted to Brigham Young University, a Mormon institution in Provo, Utah, encouraged her to study for the entrance exam.

 She was accepted and began university at 17 without knowing how to take a test, write an essay or even what a textbook was for.
 (Previously the only books she had read were The Bible and The Book of Mormon.)
-She was also scandalized by her fellow Mormon classmates’ lack of modesty and consumption of Diet Coke, forbidden by the Church.
+She was also scandalized by her fellow Mormon classmates’ lack of modesty and consumption of Diet Coke, which she thought was forbidden by the Church.

 The last third of the book retells her painful move away from her family and their world as she makes her way as an academic.
 Her parents believe her to be possessed by Satan or insane and when she tries to get them to accept her brother’s abuse of her and her sister they call her a liar.